11 Healthy Ways To Get A Flat Stomach

 Make carbs a treat

 You needn't cut the carbs completely but you shouldn't overload on them either.
 “Foods high on the glycemic index (bread, pasta, and dried fruit) can lead to insulin resistance, and cause you to overeat and gain weight,” says Leveque.
 Sugar-rich foods also have the same crashing and craving effect on your body as sweet drinks.
 “Eating or drinking these foods can cause insulin, the storage hormone, to last six to eight hours in your blood stream, leading to cravings, weight gain and hormonal hunger,” she cautions.
 Make these types of carbs a treat for every other day.
+Millions of Americans have lost significant weight, and most importantly, kept it off with the Keto Diet.
+But don't take our word for it, let these reviews speak for themselves.

 Check out Kelly Leveque's Instagram here to binge on her foodporn.